Pregnant and Husband is Distant

 1. The lesser income and then the knowledge that there will be a new mouth to feed and take care of is overwhelming for many bread winners.
 Since there was a change in income even before you became pregnant that created extra stress and your husband is showing signs of stress and also experiencing some depression.
 Both of those feelings and circumstances don't allow for much else.
 He is incapable of giving you what you want at this time and in fact your needs are adding to his stress.
 Any more demands on him at this time are more than he can handle at this time.
 With that said there are things you can do that may help him and yourself with this situation.

-2. We have written many articles and give advice to people that want to improve their financial situation so please read our financial advice and information that we have in the following link www.positive-way.com/financial_freedom .
+2. We have written many articles and give advice to people that want to improve their financial situation so please read our money advice and information articles on this website .
 After reading the information pick and choose the topics that you feel you can work on to make a positive difference within the relationship.
 Can you get a part time job even if you are pregnant?
 Bringing in any income can help even if it is minimum wage.
 This will show your husband that you are willing to do what it takes to contribute to the household financially as long as it does not jeopardize your relationship or your pregnancy.

 3. We can all deal with life much better if we feel we have a partner that is willing to work together as a team to solve problems.
 Please read our information on Problem Solving and put those suggestions to use.